TRIPS architecture: TRIPS

-TRIPS is so flexible in this regard that the developers have suggested it would even replace some custom high-speed designs like DSPs.
 Like TRIPS, DSPs gain additional performance by limiting data inter-dependencies, but unlike TRIPS they do so by allowing only a very limited workflow to run on them.
 TRIPS would be just as fast as a custom DSP on these workloads, but equally able to run other workloads at the same time.
-As the designers have noted, it is unlikely a TRIPS processor could be used to replace highly customized designs like GPUs in modern graphics cards, but they may be able to replace or outperform many lower-performance chips like those used for media processing.
+Though a TRIPS processor likely couldn't be used to replace highly customized designs like GPUs in modern graphics cards, they may be able to replace or outperform many lower-performance chips like those used for media processing.

 The reduction of the global register file also results in non-obvious gains.
 The addition of new circuitry to modern processors has meant that their overall size has remained about the same even as they move to smaller process sizes.
 As a result, the relative distance to the register file has grown, and this limits the possible cycle speed due to communications delays.
 In EDGE the data is generally more local or isolated in well defined inter-core links, eliminating large "cross-chip" delays.
-This means the individual cores can be run at higher speeds, limited by the signaling time of the much shorter data paths.
+This means the individual cores can be run at higher speeds, limited by the signalling time of the much shorter data paths.

 The combination of these two design changes effects greatly improves system performance.
-The goal is to produce a single-processor system with 1 TFLOPs performance by 2012.
 However, as of 2008, GPUs from ATI and NVIDIA have already exceeded the 1 teraflop barrier (albeit for specialized applications).
 As for traditional CPUs, a contemporary (2007) Mac Pro using a 2-core Intel Xeon can only perform about 5 GFLOPs on single applications.

 In 2003, the TRIPS team started implementing a prototype chip.
 Each chip has two complete cores, each one with 16 functional units in a four-wide, four-deep arrangement.
 In the current implementation, the compiler constructs "hyperblocks" of 128 instructions each, and allows the system to keep eight blocks "in flight" at the same time, for a total of 1,024 instructions per core.
 The basic design can include up to 32 chips interconnected, approaching 500 GFLOPS.